-The Line Cooks
+The Line Cook

 The most common title in the kitchen is that of the line cook, and it does not refer to just one position or job duty.
-Depending on the kitchen setup and the menu, a restaurant might have anywhere from two to eight or more line cooks.
+Depending on the kitchen setup and menu, a restaurant might have two to eight or more line cooks.
 A line cook refers to anyone in charge of a particular station in the kitchen, such as:

-- Sauté Chef: This person is in charge of anything cooked in a sauté pan.
+- Sauté Chef: This cook is in charge of anything cooked in a sauté pan.
 The position is typically filled by the best cook on staff behind the executive chef and the sous chef.

 Other Types of Chef Positions

-- Pastry Chef: This individual is in charge of making all the baked goods, including breads and desserts.
+- Pastry Chef: This individual is in charge of making all of the baked goods, including breads and desserts.

-Someone has to keep the pace moving along at an efficient speed, a job that falls to the expeditor.
-This is a noncooking role on the kitchen line.
-An expeditor is in charge of organizing orders by table and garnishing the dishes before the server takes them out to the dining room.
-Expeditors are only needed when the kitchen is exceptionally busy, which can be all the time in some popular establishments.
+The expeditor is someone who makes sure that restaurant operations proceed at an efficient rate.
+An expeditor's responsibilities include organizing orders by table and garnishing the dishes before the server takes them out to the dining room.
+Expeditors are only needed when the kitchen is exceptionally busy, which can be continuously in some popular establishments.
 This role often acts as a liaison between back and front of house.

 The expeditor also must be very familiar with the menu and understand how menu items should appear when they leave the kitchen and are served to guests.
 Good communication is key in this role.